 Directorate risk register and are escalated to Belfast Trust Cancer Service throughout the year, at regional cancer meetings and on the MDT annual reports.
 If concerns are noted there is an agreed escalation framework through which these issues will be escalated within the Directorate and corporately if required.
 Cancer Service Improvement lead continues to work closely with MDT leads to implement further improvement work as required.
 IF not GREEN, what is the mitigation: Not applicable II.
-Feedback from Urology patients from a variety of sources Update as at 28 February 2024: Review of patient feedback from a range of sources including: Complaints Datix Care opinion 10,000 Voices Patient Surveys Engagement with patients / relatives involved in the Urology SAIs Care Opinion kiosk established in Urology Outpatients to actively seek feedback from patients accessing urology Services commenced in February 2022 Training in Care Opinion provided for Urology Cancer Nurse Specialists and Urology medical staff- February 2022 and feedback via care opinion is ongoing Macmillan Peer Support facilitators undertook engagement work in September 2022 with Urology Service.
-An example of a change made through this exercise was that patients should be aware that the title for roles may be used interchangeably such as Cancer Nurse Specialist / Key worker / Macmillan nurse, and if in doubt, to ask the staff member if you have any queries about any terminology Patients feedback shared with the Urology team in February 2023 and service user feedback is a standing item on the Urology monthly Departmental meeting Urology Patient Experience report (September 2022) Patient Engagement Report for Urology SAIs (September 2022)
+Feedback from Urology patients from a variety of sources Provided the service of patient feedback from a range of sources including: Complaints Datix Care opinion Patient Surveys Engagement with patients / relatives involved in the Urology SAIs Care Opinion kiosk established in Urology Outpatients to actively seek feedback from patients accessing urology Services commenced in February 2022 Training in Care Opinion provided for Urology Cancer Nurse Specialists and Urology medical staff- February 2022 and feedback via care opinion is ongoing Macmillan Peer Support facilitators undertook engagement work in September 2022 with Urology Service users to secure feedback on their experience which was presented to the Urology Service.
+An example of a change made through this exercise was that patients should be aware that the title for roles may be used interchangeably such as Cancer Nurse Specialist / Key worker / Macmillan nurse, and if in doubt, to ask the staff member if you have any queries about any terminology Patients feedback shared with the Urology team in February 2023 and service user feedback is a standing item on the Urology monthly Departmental meeting If work not completed and RAG status GREEN, what is outstanding and is this an internal or external barrier: Urology Patient Experience report (September 2022) Patient Engagement Report for Urology SAIs ( September 2022)